The Hypercam 183M Mono camera is the thinkers' alternative to a DSLR camera when it comes to astro-imaging.

 Fan cooling: The Hypercam is cooled with and internal low vibration fan.
 The fan can be switched on or off and the speed controlled in AltairCapture and SharpCap.
 Cool air is drawn in through the vents at the side of the casing, over a large internal heat-sink.
 The heat-sink is connected directly with the sensor board just like a computer CPU.
 The free flow of air through the casing cools not only the sensor, but all the internal electronics boards.
 Cooling is especially desirable for long exposure imaging to reduce thermal noise.
 Some camera casings get uncomfortably hot during a solar imaging session, and the sensor can reach around 60 or even 70 degrees.
 This can cause the electronics to become glitchy and unreliable.
 The Hypercam is designed for consistent, reliable solar imaging with a solar filter and diagonal or Altair Solar Wedge.
 With the fan running, the Hypercam casing will always remain cool.

-The camera can be fully controlled in AltairCapture and SharpCap to output uncompressed .AVI and .SER video files for solar system imaging, as well as all common still image formats such as .JPEG .PNG .TIFF .BMP, and .FITS (for deepsky imaging) to mention just a few.
+File formats: The camera can be fully controlled in AltairCapture and SharpCap to output uncompressed .AVI and .SER video files for solar system imaging, as well as all common still image formats such as .JPEG .PNG .TIFF .BMP, and .FITS (for deepsky imaging) to mention just a few.
 The Hypercam supports 8bit or 12bit output.
 The 12 bit output mode can be used for deep sky imaging with less frames needing to be stacked and a wider pixel intensity range.
 The sensor is extremely sensitive and a good candidate for video astronomy, especially with small refractors.
-Find out more about bit depth here
+Find out more about bit depth here.
+Find out more about video & file formats here.

 The Hypercam platform: The Hypercam platform supports “Trigger Mode” to make long exposures of over 5 seconds easier to control.
 With most cameras, in normal video mode, you have to wait for an exposure to complete before the camera will accept, say a command to abort the frame, for say clouds, aircraft, or an alignment issue, like kicking the tripod and so-on, changes in gain, exposure time, or re-aligning or refocusing.
 For long exposures, normal video mode is inconvenient, especially for video astronomy and deep-sky imaging, however in Trigger Mode, you can stop the camera instantly (even if you are half way through a long exposure) change the settings, and re-start the camera.
 The Hypercam also has an improved on-board frame buffer to improve data transfer stability at high frame rates (to reduce dropped frames) and to increase compatibility with a wider range of PCs.
 The improved buffers give a more consistent data transfer rate over USB2.0 and USB3.0 buses on laptops and desktop PCs.